Discdoor/dd-auth/README.md

 4. Run `node index.js` to start this service.

+## Running unit tests

+You can run unit tests by running `npm test`.
+If all unit tests succeed, you are good to go!

 ## Important!

 Remember to CHANGE THE SALT!
 The default one provided here has only been provided for simplicity and testing, but please change it for production to avoid security issues.